-I first began exploring aromatherapy over a decade ago, and my original assumption was that candles held a prominent place in aromatherapy.
+I first began exploring aromatherapy over two decades ago.
+My original assumption was that candles held a prominent place in aromatherapy.
 They are a practical yet beautiful light/heat source, and candles can be so wonderfully aromatic.

 They add a beautiful, ambient touch to a romantic evening, help add an air of relaxation and calmness at bath time and provide a sense of comfort.
 Candles are used in religious ceremonies, in meditation and in so many other applications where a sense of enlightenment, relaxation or calm is sought.

-Why then, do candles have a very limited role in holistic aromatherapy despite the word aromatherapy being so frequently and prominently used in the marketing of major commercial candle brands?
+Why then, do candles have a more limited role in holistic aromatherapy despite the word aromatherapy being so frequently and prominently used in the marketing of major commercial candle brands?

-Answer: There's no law or guidelines on the use of the term "aromatherapy" so any manufacturer, even those that include synthetic ingredients in their candles, can slap the word "aromatherapy" onto their label.
+Answer: There's no law or guidelines available regarding the use of the term "aromatherapy."
+Any manufacturer, even those that include synthetic ingredients in their candles, can slap the word "aromatherapy" onto their label.

 Holistic aromatherapy focuses and emphasizes the use of all natural ingredients whenever possible.
-Most candles are not all natural, even if they are marketed with the word aromatherapy.
-Burn candles made with synthetic ingredients (or even natural ingredients with toxic compounds), and despite how pleasantly fragrant the air is that you breathe, you will still inhale toxins.
+Many candles are not all natural, even if they are marketed with the word aromatherapy.
+If you burn candles made with synthetic ingredients (or even natural ingredients with toxic compounds), despite how pleasantly fragrant the air is that you breathe, you will still inhale toxins.

-Candles suitable for use in true aromatherapy are available, but they are hard to find and are generally costly.
+Candles suitable for use in true aromatherapy are available, but they are harder to find and are generally are more costly.